Silver Explorer

 Upon arrival in Puerto Williams, travelers were directly bused to the cruise pier (without the need to clear customs) to board the ship.
 Following the Antarctica cruise, tourists again boarded a private jet for the return flight to Santiago.

-Silversea's program included 10- or 12-day cruisetours and 5-6-9-day long cruise itineraries visiting the Antarctic Peninsula, South Georgia Island, South Shetland Islands, The Falklands, and Elephant Island.
+Silversea's program included 10- or 12-day cruisetours and 5-6-9-day long itineraries visiting the Antarctic Peninsula, South Georgia Island, South Shetland Islands, The Falklands, and Elephant Island.
 Two unique sailings offered the opportunity to witness the Antarctic solar eclipse on December 4, 2021.

 Silversea Antarctica Fly-Cruise Package 2021 (canceled/rescheduled)